denizgursoy/gotouch/src/customize/values.md

-# Value
+# Values

-If you want some part of the source code not to be hardcoded, you can define custom values under the `Project Strcuture` .
+If you want some part of the source code not to be hardcoded, you can define custom values under the `Project Structure`.
 The most common cases can be port numbers, service addresses, and some configuration values, etc. Gotouch will ask user to change the values if he/she wants.

 If following project structure is selected,